sirech/talk-cd-myths-and-realities/presentation.md

 ???

-- hope the topic will be interesting
+- this topic interests me a lot
 - I did not hear about this when I was studying myself

 ---